I’ve recently been reading a couple of A.W. Tozer books which have sparked some interesting thoughts. A few weeks ago, one particularly struck me.

 Satan, as Peter and I have experienced throughout our missionary life in Japan, does not seem to be able to create new things himself.
 He seems only able to destroy, counterfeit, exacerbate problems that already exist, and incite lies and violence.

 The destruction of Eden was Satan’s act of pseudo-creation.

 When we become Christians, God places His Spirit within us.
 And now we Christians have two images—the Bible calls them “the Spirit” and “the flesh”—warring within us.

 But they only war because we are created beings.

 In the end, one image is inferior to the other.
 One was twisted into existence by a being who was himself created.
-The other was created by the omnipotent, infinite God.
+The other was created by the omnipotent, infinite God—and it is this image that the Holy Spirit wants to draw out into its fullest self.
 In the end, the destroyer is inferior to the creator, and will himself ultimately be destroyed.

 Sin is not infinite because we are not infinite.

 We—both human beings and Satan—are created beings, and thus are subject to limitations.
 Anything we create, including our sin, is also subject to limitation.
 “There is nothing new under the sun.”